Chinmayyyyy/Simple-Registration-page-using-php/README.md

-#Simple Registration form using PHP+MYSQL
+# Simple Registration form using PHP+MYSQL
 A very simple registration page using PHP+MYSQL, made for study.
+& I will also upload some new projects soon